pulumi/registry/themes/default/content/registry/packages/oci/installation-configuration.md

 ---
-title: Oracle Cloud Infrastructure Setup
+title: Oracle Cloud Infrastructure Installation & Configuration
 meta_desc: Provides an overview on how to configure credentials for the Oracle Cloud Infrastructure Provider for Pulumi.
 layout: installation
 ---